seng438-winter-2022/seng438-a5-group26/Assignment5-Report.md

 ![](media/exported_part1_allmodels.png)

-The models were then compared based on their best fit using the model comaprison tool in C-SFRAT with equal metric weights for LLF,AIC,BIC,SSE.
+The models were then compared based on their best fit using the model comaprison tool in C-SFRAT with equal metric weights (of 1.0 each) for LLF,AIC,BIC,SSE.
 ![](media/ModelComparisons.PNG)
 The picture shows the models that have a critic of 1.0 or very close to 1.0 and therefore any choice of these models is good to use for our data.
-Specifically, the discrete weibull type 3 on covariet F has a 1.0 critic for mean and median and therefore is the best model to use for our data based on the model comparison.
+Specifically, the discrete weibull type 3 on covariate F has a 1.0 critic for mean and median and therefore is the best model to use for our data based on the model comparison.
+All other ran models had at most 0.98 Critic and thus were not as strong models according to the comparison tool.
-...

 # 3. Assessment Using Reliability Demonstration Chart
 The assement done with the RDC produced varying results depending on our metrics.
 As shown in the 3 figures below, depending on the reliability metrics, the program may or may not be considered reliable.